 Making WV a vibrant, wonderful place to live for everyone is not a partisan issue.
-It’s what we all want, and despite the lingering rancor of the recent election, it’s worthwhile to point out that West Virginia citizens are all on the same side, no matter their party.
+It’s the West Virginia we all want—the West Virginia of our dreams—and despite the lingering rancor of the recent election, it’s worthwhile to point out that West Virginia citizens are all on the same side, no matter their party.

 The battle we need to fight is not Republicans versus Democrats; it’s Citizens against the Plutarchy.

 So let’s take a moment first to recognize what problems we are all facing.

 There is plenty here that’s wonderful.
 I love West Virginia.
 This state is so beautiful.

 … but the truth is that our government is not functioning as a state government right now.
 It’s been said before: WV functions more as a resource extraction colony than a state.
 The constitutional rights of our citizens are being brushed aside by Big Pharma, Big Banks, Big Corporations, and Big Energy.
 They come here to take what we’ve got and leave us with nothing, or less than nothing.
 Right now, we’re in the hole.
 And what we get is an argument where one side seems to be arguing that we need to give up on clean water, and the other side seems to be arguing that we need to give up on good jobs.

 But here’s the effect of that state of things, the effect of arguing this false dichotomy: we are consistently buried under budget problems.
 And although Republican leadership of the legislature was particularly egregious in their indifference to important priorities, Democrats are guilty as well.
 Not all Republicans, not all Democrats, I grant you.
 But let’s be honest here: it’s both parties.
 And we are simply not going to be able to get past this issue if every time someone brings up the budget, the response from both sides is “It’s your fault!
 No, it’s yours, not mine!
 I know you are, but what am I?”